-* Live music by local artists
+* Live entertainment by Local Artists

-* No ATM on-site & No pets please
+* No Pets please

 Join us for a free tour of our family farm!
 Bring your walking shoes and take a guided tour around the farm with interactive learning and fun for all!
-Tours are every hour on the hour, beginning at 11 am and ending at 4 pm.
+Tours are every hour on the hour, beginning at 11 am and ending at 4 pm on Saturday, August 14th.

 Find more information and about our event HERE

 You will become immersed in all things Chatsworth Farm and learn about how we raise our animals and run the farm.
 Just a few things you’ll be able to do:

 – Touch a day-old chick